-Exams are here and finally you have some time for revising at your own pace.
-But how should you be using your precious study leave?
-Here's some simple advice.
+Finally, some time for revising at your own pace.
+But how should you use it?

 Study leave is like the first taste of university, but you need to know how to use the time productively.
-It’s too easy to fall into the trap of procrastination, or its cousin of overwork and burn out.
+It’s too easy to fall into the trap of procrastination or burnout.
 Neither of these is a great way to spend study leave and they’ll both leave you feeling stressed out and demotivated.

-There’s no need to worry though - read on to find out how to make the most of this independence and get your grades.
+There’s no need to worry though – here's some simple advice from the TSR community on how to make the most of this independence and get your grades.

-Finding the place that helps you revise best is important.
+Finding the ideal environment that helps you study best is important.
 This might be at home, at the library or at school.

-On the flip side, college might also be distracting - so you need to find out what the best environment is for you.
 You might even feel like the library is the best bet one day, and a coffee shop the next.
-Don’t just do what everyone else is doing, so be honest with yourself and work where you’re going to be most productive.
+Don’t just do what everyone else is doing; be honest with yourself and work where you’re going to be most productive.

-“Make a list of all the things you want to do, and then look forward to doing them over the summer.”
-Advises lizmoo0721.
-This should help keep you motivated and remind you that there is a life after exams.
+“Make a list of all the things you want to do, and then look forward to doing them over the summer.” advises lizmoo0721.

 Make sure you’ve either got a plan or a revision checklist so that you know exactly what you need to revise.
 If you just dive in you might find that you’ve forgotten something important and it’ll be too late to revise it properly.